georg90/Tonuino-ESP32-I2S/README.md

 * If you're using Arduino-IDE please make sure to change ESP32's partition-layout to `No OTA (2MB APP/2MB Spiffs)` as otherwise the sketch won't fit into the flash-memory.
 * compile and upload the sketch

-## Starting Tonuino-ESP32 first time
+## Starting ESPuino-ESP32 first time
-After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
-If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
+After plugging in it takes a few seconds until neopixel indicates that ESPuino is ready (by four (slow) rotating LEDs).
+If uC was not able to connect to WiFi, an access-point (named ESPuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials, save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Now you're ready to got: place your favourite RFID-tag next to the RFID-reader and the music should start to play.
 While the playlist is generated, fast-rotating LEDs are shown.
 The more tracks a playlist/directory contains the longer this step takes.

-## After Tonuino-ESP32 is connected to your WiFi
+## After ESPuino-ESP32 is connected to your WiFi
-After connecting the Tonuino to your WiFi, the 'regular' Webgui is available at the IP assigned by the router.
+After connecting the ESPuino to your WiFi, the 'regular' Webgui is available at the IP assigned by the router.
 Using this GUI, you can configure:
 * WiFi
 * Binding between RFID-tag, file/directory/URL and playMode
 * Binding between RFID-tag and a modification-type